sam-thao/FedEx_Challenge/README.md

 Based on this information what is the probability that all of the cargo can be safely loaded onto the plane and transported?

+From our solution that there's a 98.30% can take off using the central limit theorem